Centre for Emotional Health

 Centre for Emotional Health researchers concentrate on the understanding, treatment and prevention of anxiety, depression and related mental health problems.
 Internationally renowned for our research into anxiety, including several ‘world-first’ findings, we have a special focus on children and families but also conduct research that focuses on emotional disorders and wellbeing across the lifespan.

-CEH is a Macquarie University Centre for Research Excellence and includes the Centre for Emotional Health Clinic, a practising research clinic.
+CEH is a Macquarie University Centre for Research Excellence established in 2007.
+It includes the Centre for Emotional Health Clinic, a practising research clinic.

 The community is an integral part of our Centre.
 We welcome members of the public to our clinic and we collaborate with schools to improve the lives of children.
 Participation from the public is vital to many of our research projects.